Sir Robert Staples, 12th Baronet: Life

-He was the third son of Sir Nathaniel Staples, 11th Baronet of Lissan House near Cookstown in Co.
-Tyrone.
+He was the third son of Sir Nathaniel Staples, 11th Baronet of Lissan House near Cookstown in County Tyrone.
 He became one of Ulster's best known artists.
 Known as the "barefoot baronet", he refused to wear shoes as he believed that leather soles would block out natural electricity from the earth and thus impair the health.
 He would travel to Belfast solely to walk on the tramlines as he believed this extra boost of electricity would be especially beneficial.

 Staples was born in Dundee and began the study of architecture at the Catholic University of Leuven at the age of 12 followed by spells in Dresden, Paris and London where he trained as an artist.

 Staples lived in Edwardian London and was in the Café Royal set that included Sir William Orpen, Lily Langtry, Sophie Guilbert and King Edward VII.
 He was also involved in the establishment of the Grosvenor Gallery, founded by Sir Coutts Lindsay and his wife Blanche Fitzroy as an alternative exhibition space to the Royal Academy.

 Staples finally settled at Lissan in 1912 after the death of his elder brother James Head Staples who had been looking after the estate while Sir John Staples, their eldest brother, was in an asylum.
 He remained there for the rest of his life, sketching and painting his children, grandchildren and local people.
 He made sketches on his travels.
 By the time of his death in 1943, his family were financially very strained.